 “Out of the mouth of babies and infants you have established strength…” – Psalm 8:2a

-It was a normal Tuesday afternoon.
-A two year old was sleeping and a 4 year old was doing an art project.
+It was a normal Tuesday afternoon last January.
+My two year old was sleeping and the 4 year old was doing an art project.
 I was on the phone sitting in our family room generally facing the direction of our back yard.
 Sunlight was streaming in through the bay window filtered by the glistening leaves on the towering oak in our back yard.
-Sometime during the conversation – for no specific reason – Cyle turned around to look out the window.
+Sometime during the conversation – for no specific reason – I turned around to look out the window.

 Then it hit me: that boy was trespassing in my back yard attempting to steal my son’s bike!

-Anger overcame her, especially in light of the major burglary of our home just one year earlier.
-She became livid – this was a boy a kid!
-“Who is teaching these kids to walk in yards and steal anyway?“, she thought.
+Anger overcame this mama hen, especially in light of the major burglary of our home just one year earlier.
+I became livid – this was a boy a kid!
+“Who is teaching these kids to walk in yards and steal anyway?”, I thought.

-She brought the bike inside and called me to process is all.
+I brought the bike inside and called my husband to process is all.
 Kenimer heard the whole conversation.
-I expected that he would share our anger.
+I expected that he would share my anger.
 After all, it was his beloved bike that was almost stolen.

 However, Kenimer’s behavior was a bit strange.
 He was very quietly sitting at the bay window.
-While Cyle was complaining about the decline of the American family and the fate of children who steal, my four year old came over to me put his hand over my mouth and said “SHHHH.
+While I was complaining about the decline of the American family and the fate of children who steal my four year old came over to me put his hand over my mouth and said “SHHHH.
 Mama – don’t be mad.
 It’s OK.
 I want to give that boy my bike.”
 “What?!”
-He looked at her with deep conviction and said “I want to ride real fast find that boy and give him my bike.
+I thought.
+He looked at me with deep conviction and said “I want to ride real fast find that boy and give him my bike.
 That will make God happy and I think that is a nice thing to do.
 That boy does not have a bike.
 I think I don’t want my bike any more.”

-Please know that we did not prompt any of this.
-We was in particular disagreement over his undeserved generosity towards this boy, finding ourselves more than a little embarrassed that our son was displaying such amazing compassion and we were so angry.
+Please know that I did not prompt any of this.
+I was in particular disagreement over his undeserved generosity towards this boy, finding myself more than a little embarrassed that my son was displaying such amazing compassion and I his mother was so angry.

 Over the next hour he asked non-stop to be taken to find the boy and give him his bike.